What would the perfect language immersion trip be in your opinion?

 Take advantage of every minute you have being in the host country – practise what you know as much as possible.
 Save the study for when you get home.

-Before you head out each day, spend no more than 15-30 minutes going over some new vocab and phrases (I prefer the Berlitz phrasebooks which are excellent quality and only cost a couple of bucks) or listen to an audio program while you’re eating breakfast (I personally use and love Earworms MBT which is why I endorse it a lot on this blog).
+Before you head out each day, spend no more than 15-30 minutes going over some new vocab and phrases (I prefer the Berlitz phrasebooks which are excellent quality and only cost a couple of bucks) or listen to an audio program while you’re eating breakfast (I personally use and love Earworms MBT and Glossika (review) which is why I endorse them a lot on this blog).

 An audio series like Pimsleur is excellent too but it’s much longer and potentially time-wasting so don’t waste half the day sitting around listening to it.
 The same goes for sites like Duolingo and Memrise – use them briefly to cover a few new, necessary topics and then close them.